scalableinternetservices/ucsb_website/_slide_src/08_server_side_caching_and_deploying_on_aws.md

 __memcached__ is a commonly used remote cache server.
 It...

 * keeps a cache in memory
-* provides a simple TCP protocol to return responses to lookup requests
+* provides a simple TCP protocol to return responses to look up requests
 * is a distributed key-value store
     * keys can be up to 250 bytes
     * values can be up to 1MB